Akira Hasegawa: Personal life and views

-In addition to over 250 scientific papers and several text books, Hasegawa has published a number of books on the subjects of Japanese and Zen culture, which he learned from his spiritual teacher, Kobori Nanrei Sohaku of the Daitoku-ji temple.
+In addition to over 250 scientific papers and several text books, Hasegawa published a number of books on the subjects of Japanese and Zen culture, which he learned from his spiritual teacher, Kobori Nanrei Sohaku of the Daitoku-ji temple.
 Following his retirement from Osaka University, he took a position as a lecturer at Kobe Women's University to teach a course on Happiness for Japanese Women, upon request of the founder of the university, Mrs. Kaname Yukiyoshi.
 He also worked as a professor at Himeji Dokkyo University and Kochi University of Technology and was a special consultant with NTT Japan and BTG International.

 Akira Hasegawa was born to Japanese parents who were divorced when he was very young.
 He was primarily raised by his mother, Kaoru Takata, who was a graduate of Science and Mathematics Department in Nara Women's University His mother was a strong influence in developing his interest in mathematics.
 Hasegawa played on a baseball team while at Nagasaka Junior High School.
 At Itami High School he was a member of the Science Club.
 While at Osaka University, he also played trombone in a Dixieland Jazz Band, which he and his friend formed.
 He spent all of his scholarship money to purchase a large collection of jazz records, extending from Bix Beiderbecke to Miles Davis.

-In March 1961, prior to moving to the United States, Hasegawa was married to Miyoko, his current wife.
+In March 1961, prior to moving to the United States, Hasegawa was married to Miyoko.
 Together, they have two sons, Tomohiro and Atsushi, and a daughter, Akiko.
-He plays tennis but now mostly enjoys playing golf.
-Akira currently enjoys being a member of the Rotary Club of Kyoto-East and publishing books on various non-science themes including history, finance, and culture.
-He believes that Japan is a country established on a unique matriarchal culture during the Jomon period, some ten thousands of years BC.
+He played tennis but mostly enjoyed playing golf.
+Akira enjoyed being a member of the Rotary Club of Kyoto-East and publishing books on various non-science themes including history, finance, and culture.
+He believed that Japan is a country established on a unique matriarchal culture during the Jomon period, some ten thousands of years BC.

-In addition to an extensive academic publication record and the editorship and authorship of numerous scientific research level text books, Hasegawa has been prolific in the publication of various aspects of culture and philosophy in the past few years, writing on diverse topics such as life and entropy, the economy and finance, Lao Tzu and Confucius, as well as Japanese culture and religion.
+In addition to an extensive academic publication record and the editorship and authorship of numerous scientific research level text books, Hasegawa was prolific in the publication of various aspects of culture and philosophy in the past few years, writing on diverse topics such as life and entropy, the economy and finance, Lao Tzu and Confucius, as well as Japanese culture and religion.
 Many of the texts are available electronically in Japanese, as well as in English and include such titles as: "A Story of Life and Health", "A Story of Money", "Fund Management for those near Retirement", "Method of Investments for Private Pension", "The One World of Lao Tzu and Modern Physics: A Dialogue with a Zen Abbot", "Mai and Dance and Japanese Culture", "Enjoying Wine", "Science and Religion", "How to Increase Productivity in Service Industries", "Japanese Women Changing the World".

+Hasegawa died on 22 June 2025, at the age of 91.